A Silent Voice (manga): Manga

-The series is planned to be re-released in two hard cover collected editions featuring higher print quality and bonus segments.
-Book 1 will come out October 2021, and book 2 in 2022.
+The series was re-released in two hard cover collected editions featuring higher print quality and bonus segments.
+Book 1 came out October 2021, and book 2 in 2022.

-In addition, the series in also licensed in Taiwan by Tong Li Publishing, in South Korea by Daewon C.I., in France by Ki-oon, in Germany by Egmont Manga, in Italy by Star Comics, in Spain by Milky Way Ediciones, in Mexico by Panini Comics, in Argentina by Editorial Ivrea, in Brazil by NewPOP, in Russia by Istari Comics, in Thailand by Luckpim, in Indonesia by M&C!, in Malaysia by Gempak Starz, in Vietnam by Tre Publishing House, in Poland by Kotori, in Turkey by Satori and in the Czech Republic by Crew.

 Volume list

 Film

 The final chapter of the manga, published in the 51st issue of Weekly Shōnen Magazine in 2014, announced that an anime project for the series was in its planning stages.
 The seventh volume of the manga revealed that the project would be a theatrical film.
 It was later revealed in early October 2015 that Kyoto Animation would be producing an anime film based on the series, directed by Naoko Yamada and distributed by Shochiku.
 It was announced on the adaptation's official website that Reiko Yoshida is writing the film's scripts, Futoshi Nishiya is designing the characters.
 The film was released in Japan on September 17, 2016.

-The English language adaptation features a deaf voice actress named Lexi Cowden playing the one of the lead characters.
+The English language adaptation features a deaf voice actress named Lexi Cowden playing the lead character.

 Reception

 The first tankobon volume sold 31,714 copies within the first week of release, ranking number 19 on the Oricon manga chart.
 Its second volume ranked 12 selling 60,975 in its first week.
-As of March 2014, the tankobon volumes sold 700,000 copies in Japan; and over 2.5 million copies in Japan by April 2016.
+As of March 2014, the tankobon volumes sold 700,000 copies in Japan.
 In France, A Silent Voice sold 131,000 copies in 2015 and 85,000 copies in 2016, adding up to 216,000 copies sold in France as of 2016.